Archive for the 'Miscellaneous Shows' Category

 I played with Beans.
 He’s excellent at rapping acapella.
 So good at it.
 He doesn’t need beats.
 And then there was this band called Nuclear Power Pants.
 The two singers were conjoined twins accompanied by a big coat for two and a band (including a g-board) with foam dinosaur heads that glowed from the black lights.
 Their lyrics were wonderfully dumb and I loved them.
 I love bands like that.
 They reminded me of the 2 Skinnee J’s.
 I couldn’t stay for Dead Unicorn because I had to catch the train back to NYC.
 I didn’t have any cake.

-If it’s hot don’t wear the jacket
+• If it’s hot don’t wear the jacket

 I wore my sequin jacket during my set at Jam on the River.
 It looks good but I got a bit slow from the heat towards the end of the set.

 I went to the FYE tent to sign some cd’s and a storm came in.
 Holy shit was it awesome.
 The cd’s blew off the table and the canopy began to blow away.
-If not for my dynamic weight holding down the tent, FYE would have lost it all.
+If not for my dynamic Lose Weight Exercise holding down the tent, FYE would have lost it all.
 The three employees and I were holding onto the greatest kite ever.
 And then I thought, idiot, I’m gonna get struck by lightning.
 And then, someone who had their cd signed, asked for a picture.
 So, I had one arm around her and one arm holding the shelter.
 Shit man, I was Thor.

 We took down the roof and I went back to my dressing room and hung out with DJ Logic and was rewarded with a Yuengling.
 Good times.

-Baby Dee Is Excellent
+• Baby Dee Is Excellent

 I have a lot on my plate today.
 When I get home I can start finishing those things.
 One of the things I have to do is- no wait, two of the things are: